What Is Jotto?

 How to Play Jotto

 The rules for Jotto are simple once you fully understand them.
 But, it’s important to get all of the details right.
-Before you start playing, it’s important for you and the other player to agree upon a word list.
+Before you start playing, you and the other player need to agree on a word list.
 Typically, using a trustworthy Scrabble dictionary is your best option.